 “Risk comes from not knowing what you’re doing.” — Warren Buffett

 Whether you’ve just started your first company or are brand new to management, you probably come to the position ill prepared.
 Most people taking on a management role for the first time have had little or no training to prepare them.
 According to the Corporate Executive Board, 60 percent of managers fail in the first 24 months.
 The Center for Creative Leadership puts the rate even lower, at 50 percent, which is still unacceptable.
+Think of the cost companies incur by NOT training and developing their rising leaders?

 Be ready to run, not walk, that very first week.